Empowering Autonomous Driving with Large Language Models: A Safety Perspective: LLM as Interactive Decision Maker: Interactive Planning by Behavior Prediction and State Machine

 \section{LLM as Interactive Decision Maker: Interactive Planning by Behavior Prediction and State Machine}

-As with most existing works on LLM for AD, our previous case study focuses on such one-step planning or single-frame decision-making.
-We can further improve the performance and safety of LLM for driving tasks by explicitly considering the ego vehicle's high-level behavior patterns (controlled by LLM) and the prediction and interaction with surrounding agents in multiple consecutive steps.
-Based on the first case study, the highlights of this second case study are as follows.
+As with most existing works on LLM for AD, our previous case study focuses on one-step planning or single-frame decision-making.
+We can further improve the performance and safety of LLM for driving tasks by explicitly considering the ego vehicle's high-level behavior transitions and the interaction with surrounding agents in multiple consecutive steps.
+In Figure~\ref{fig:case2}, besides the MPC verifier we proposed previously, we further design the state machine framework as behavior transition guidance, the memory module for intention prediction, and the reflection module for behavior-level safety checks and in-context learning.
+We will explain them in detail in the following.

 \textbf{State Machine as Behavior Guidance for LLM Decision Maker: } In practical driving situations, executing maneuvers like lane changes or unprotected left turns involves several steps.
 Vehicles must adhere to established rules or patterns to interact effectively with nearby traffic and accomplish these tasks.
 This necessitates that LLMs conform to specific \textit{behavioral constraints}.
-We propose to integrate a state machine into the LLM through in-context learning or few-shot fine-tuning.
+We propose to integrate a state machine into the LLM through in-context learning.
 This approach aims to ensure adherence to these essential regulations and established patterns while maintaining sufficient flexibility in decision-making.

 The \textbf{state-machine-conditioned LLM} can enhance the safety and interpretability of the decision-making process in several aspects.
 First, the state machine can constrain the decision space and simplify the dependency among time-series decisions.
 Humans can trust the decision-making pipeline if the LLM ensures the transition between states is safe.
 Second, we add some intermediate/interactive states into the state machine design to help the LLM better understand other vehicles' behavior.
 During these states, the LLM can proactively interact with the surrounding vehicle (e.g. the following vehicle on the target lane when changing lanes) but still ensure safety.